MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-B-Merchant-Marine-Officers-Seamen/part-10-Merchant-Mariner-Credential/subpart-B-General-Requirements-All-Merchant-Mariner-Credentials/section-10.227.md

 (2) Proof that the mariner either holds a valid TWIC or has applied for a TWIC.

-(3)The appropriate fee as set forth in § 10.219 of this part.
+(3) The appropriate fee as set forth in § 10.219 of this part.

 (4) Any uncanceled MMD, MMC, license, STCW endorsement, Certificate of Registry (COR), or Document of Continuity held by the applicant.
-If one or more of these credentials are still valid at the time of application, a photocopy - front, back, and all attachments - will satisfy this requirement.
+If one or more of these credentials are still valid at the time of application, a photocopy—front, back, and all attachments—will satisfy this requirement.

 (5) Evidence of having passed a chemical test for dangerous drugs or of qualifying for an exemption from testing in § 16.220 of this subchapter.